temporalio/documentation/docs/concepts/what-is-an-activity-execution.md

 An Activity may receive Cancellation if:

-- The Activity was requested to be Cancelled (which can often cascade from workflow cancellation).
-SDKs have ways to disable cancellation from cascading.
+- The Activity was requested to be Cancelled.
+This can often cascade from Workflow Cancellation, but not always—SDKs have ways to stop Cancellation from cascading. <!-- TODO link to workflow cancellation -->
 - The Worker is shutting down.
 - The Activity was considered failed by the Server because any of the Activity timeouts have triggered (for example, the Server didn't receive a heartbeat within the Activity's Heartbeat timeout).
 The [Cancelled Failure](/concepts/what-is-a-failure#cancelled-failure) that the Activity receives will have `message: 'TIMED_OUT'`.
 - The Workflow Run reached a [Closed state](/workflows#status), in which case the Cancelled Failure will have `message: 'NOT_FOUND'`.